aviatesk/EscapeAnalysis.jl/README.md

 that escape information is propagated to `s` (`_2` or `Argument(2)` in the above) but not propagated to `obj` itself (`SSAValue(1)` in the above).

-However, in some cases such field analysis is impossible mostly because of the lack of precise type information.
+However, in some cases such field analysis is impossible mostly when:
+1. the object escapes to somewhere where the escape analysis can't account for possible memory effects on it
+2. fields of the objects can't be known because of the lack of type information.
 In such cases `AliasEscapes` property is raised to the topmost element within its lattice, and it makes succeeding field analysis conservative and propagate escapes imposed on fields of an unanalyzable object to the object itself.

+Also note that escapes imposed on array elements can also be handled by a imprecise version of this field analysis, where `AliasEscapes` doesn't try to track precise array index but rather simply records all possibilities that can escape any elements of the array.

 ### Alias Analysis